cloudspeech/houdini-talk/short-essay.md

 ### 2. Situation: Slow Page Performance

-Your boss tells you to make things load faster, because the Google rating dropped...
+So your boss tells you to make things load faster, because the Google rating dropped...

 "Oh", he says, "and can you please make it happen by tomorrow?"